d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

 by maximizing the logarithm of the likelihood instead.
 For historical reasons, optimizations are more often expressed as minimization rather than maximization.
-So, without changing anything we can *minimize* the *negative log-likelihood*
+So, without changing anything, we can *minimize* the *negative log-likelihood*, which we can express as follows:
-$-\log P(\mathbf y \mid \mathbf X)$.
-Working out the mathematics gives us:

 $$-\log P(\mathbf y | \mathbf X) = \sum_{i=1}^n \frac{1}{2} \log(2 \pi \sigma^2) + \frac{1}{2 \sigma^2} \left(y^{(i)} - \mathbf{w}^\top \mathbf{x}^{(i)} - b\right)^2.$$

-If we assume that $\sigma$ is fixed, we can ignore the first term, as it does not depend on $\mathbf{w}$ or $b$.
+If we assume that $\sigma$ is fixed, we can ignore the first term, because it does not depend on $\mathbf{w}$ or $b$.
-The second term is identical to the squared error loss introduced earlier, except for the multiplicative constant $\frac{1}{\sigma^2}$.
+The second term is identical
+to the squared error loss introduced earlier, except for the multiplicative constant $\frac{1}{\sigma^2}$.
 Fortunately, the solution does not depend on $\sigma$ either.
 It follows that minimizing the mean squared error is equivalent to maximum likelihood estimation of a linear model under the assumption of additive Gaussian noise.

-## Deep Networks

-So far we only talked about linear models.
-While neural networks cover a much richer family of models, we can begin by expressing the linear model in the language of neural networks.
-Let's begin by rewriting things in a "layer" notation.

-### Layers
+## Linear Regression as a Neural Network

+While linear models are not sufficiently rich to express the many complicated neural networks that we will introduce in this book, neural networks are rich enough to subsume linear models as neural networks in which every feature is represented by an input neuron, all of which are connected directly to the output.

+:numref:`fig_single_neuron` depicts
-:numref:`fig_single_neuron` depicts linear regression as a neural network.
+linear regression as a neural network.
 The diagram highlights the connectivity pattern such as how each input is connected to the output, but not the specific values taken by the weights or biases.